moving critical masses

 Changing the guidelines – making it possible to help

 Even today, gay, bisexual and trans* men are de facto not allowed to donate blood in Germany.
 The German Medical Association’s “Guidelines on Hemotherapy” regulate who may donate blood and under what circumstances.
-The requirements state that “individuals whose sexual behaviour carries a significantly increased risk for the transmission of severe blood-borne infectious diseases such as HBV, HCV or HIV compared to the general population” may not donate blood for twelve months after their last sexual encounter.
+The requirements state that “individuals whose sexual behaviour carries a significantly increased risk for the transmission of severe blood-borne infectious diseases such as HBV, HCV or HIV compared to the general population” may not donate blood for four months after their last sexual encounter.